Ebazhanov/linkedin-skill-assessments-quizzes/c++/c++-quiz.md

 - [x] class written with the generic programming paradigm, specifying behavior in terms of type parameter rather than specific type.
 - [ ] blank superclass intended for inheritance and polymorphism.
-- [ ] lass that only consists of member variable, with no constructor, destructor nor member functions.
+- [ ] class that only consists of member variable, with no constructor, destructor nor member functions.
 - [ ] skeleton source code for a class where the programmer has to fill in specific parts to define the data types and algorithms used.

 [Reference](https://www.mygreatlearning.com/blog/templates-in-cpp/)